DLab/PISKaS/README.md

 You could run the example file [predator2x2.cka](https://github.com/DLab/PISKaS/blob/master/models/predator/predator2x2.cka).
 In order to run a simulation of 100 time units, type

-`mpirun -n 4 PISKa -i predator2x2.cka -t 100 -p 1000 -sync-t 0.5 -o data_file`
+`mpirun -n 4 PISKaS -i predator2x2.cka -t 100 -p 1000 -sync-t 0.5 -o data_file`

 This will produce several (one for each compartment) data files of 1000 point (-p option) containing the trajectory that was produced during the simulation with synchronization step of 0.5 time units (i.e. 200 synchronizations).

 ## Help

-Type `PISKa --help` for a complete list of options.
+Type `PISKaS --help` for a complete list of options.